mozilla/user-query-optimizer/README.md

   * Replace UNION with UNION ALL if duplicates do not need to be removed
   * Aggregate a series of LIKE clauses into one regexp_like expression
   * Push down a complex join condition into a sub query
-  * Specify GROUP BY targets with numbers for expressions (in-progress)
+  * Specify GROUP BY targets with numbers for expressions

 ### Testing
 To run unit tests, run `py.test` (or `py.test -s` to see stdout) in the tests directory.